spiwokv/md4structbioinf/README.md

-# Molecular dynamics simulation tutorial for Structural biology
+# Molecular dynamics simulation tutorial for Structural Biology

 The aim of this tutorial is to learn molecular dynamics simulation.
 Tryptophane cage (or Trp-cage, 1L2Y) is an artificial miniprotein (20 residues) derived from venom of *Gila monster*.
 Despite its small size it folds